rob-robinson/drawing-reference-app/Readme.md

-# Flask in Docker

-Fun local flask api starting point using:
- * Docker
- * Python 3.6
- * Flask
- * MySQL
+# Drawing Reference using Python/Docker/Flask

+Fun local drawing reference tool I build for my daughter.

-For demonstration purposes only :
+For demonstration purposes only.
+Images are intentionally blurred to avoid any copyright issues etc...

+## Getting Started

 To get a working demo on your desktop, perform the following steps: